content-left-bg.png

 Manager, Office of Non-state Education

-• as delegate of the Chief Executive, approve or cancel exemptions as appropriate for a student enrolled in a non-state school that is for more than 110 school days or that would cause the total period of exemptions granted to exceed 110 school days in a calendar year.
+• as delegate of the Chief Executive, assess and make decisions on exemptions as appropriate for a student enrolled in a non-state school that is for more than 110 school days or that would cause the total period of exemptions granted to exceed 110 school days in a calendar year.

 Regional delegates

-• as delegates of the Chief Executive, approve or cancel exemptions for students who are not currently enrolled at any state or non-state school and not provisionally registered, or not registered, for home education
+• as delegates of the Chief Executive, assess and make decisions on exemptions for students who are not currently enrolled at any state or non-state school and not provisionally registered, or not registered, for home education

-• as delegates of the Chief Executive, approve or cancel exemptions for those students who are provisionally registered, or registered, for home education
+• as delegates of the Chief Executive, assess and make decisions on exemptions for those students who are provisionally registered, or registered, for home education

 Regional Directors